-BOOK REVIEW: Women and Class: Towards a Socialist Feminism (2011), by Hal Draper, August Bebel, Eleanor Marx, Clara Zetkin, and Rosa Luxemburg.* Edited by E. Haberkern.
+BOOK REVIEW: Hal Draper, August Bebel, Eleanor Marx, Clara Zetkin, & Rosa Luxemburg.
+[Edited by E. Haberkern] (2011) Women and Class: Towards a Socialist Feminism.

 The organic connection between women’s liberation and socialism has been shoved so deeply down the Memory Hole that most people know nothing about it.
 In Women and Class, Hal Draper brings this rich history to light.